Login or Register to make a submission.

 The preferred font is Times New Roman (size: 12 dots), double spaced.
 Please use British English spelling.

-Original (research) papers should follow the conventional IMRAD structure: introduction, methods, results, and discussion.
+Original (research) papers should follow the conventional IMRAD structure: introduction, materials and methods / subjects and methods, results, and discussion.
 The Abstract should be a single paragraph and limited to 250 words.
-It should state the aim of the study, basic procedures (study subjects/animals, and methods), main findings, and principal conclusions.
+It should state the hypothesis and aim of the study, basic procedures (study subjects/animals/cell models, and methods), main findings, and principal conclusions.

 Below the abstract provide a list of 5 key terms that will be useful for indexing or searching.
 They should not be taken from the title of the manuscript but rather reflect the content of the entire article and the field of study.
 Use terms from the Medical Subject Headings (MeSH) list of the Index Medicus (www.nlm.nih.gov/mesh/), whenever possible.
 Key words should be listed in alphabetical order and separated by semicolons.

 The introduction is the key to your entire article, as it sets the framework for your presentation.
-You should first establish what information is currently known and what is missing and then define the questions that your study is going to answer (objectives).
+You should first establish what information is currently known and what is missing, set the research hypothesis, and then define the questions that your study is going to answer (objectives).
 Even more importantly, you should clearly say why you think doing the study was important.

 The Materials/Subjects and Methods section is to be as clear and as detailed as necessary for the intended audience to understand study design and to allow for the experiment to be repeated.
 Feel free to use subheadings if they help in this respect.
 Instead of describing standard methods in detail, you may reference to literature sources for as long as it does not affect the narrative or understanding.

 Manuscripts involving studies on humans should contain a statement that the studies have been approved by the appropriate bioethical committees, and have been performed according to the Declaration of Helsinki.
 Indicate that the subjects gave informed consent.
 Manuscripts involving studies on animals should contain a statement that the specific national law on the protection of animals was observed.
+Manuscripts reporting animal and/or human studies must state in the methods section that all procedures were performed in compliance with relevant laws and institutional guidelines.
+The statement should contain the full name and institution of the ethics committee(s), along with the date and reference number of the ethical approval(s) obtained.
 All animal experiments should comply with EU Directive 2010/63/EU.
+When reporting results of research on experimental animals, the authors are also advised to follow the Animal Research: Reporting of In Vivo Experiments (ARRIVE) guidelines, which ensure that studies are reported in enough detail to add to the scientific knowledge base.
+Animal photographs and photo-realistic drawings are discouraged.
+The acceptability of all figures is at the Editor’s discretion.

 Describe the selection of experimental animals or subjects, including controls.
 Full binominal Latin names should be included for all experimental animals other than common laboratory animals.
 State the species, strain, and number of animals used in the experiment.
 When describing treatments with chemicals or drugs, the amounts, concentrations, routes, and frequency of administration should be identified.
 The source, and if possible the composition, of the diet of the laboratory animals should be specified.

-The original names of the equipment and reagents should be specified, and the manufacturer’s name and location should be given in parentheses.
+The original names of the equipment (all instruments and measuring devices) and reagents should be specified, and the manufacturer’s name and location (city and country) should be given in parentheses.
 Generic names of drugs and pesticides are preferred.
 If trade names are used, the generic name should be given at first mention.
 If applicable, provide the CAS Registry Number for each chemical used.
-At first mention, the names of enzymes should be supplied with the commission number (EC number) in brackets according to the classification of the International Union of Biochemistry and Molecular Biology (IUBMB) (http://www.chem.qmul.ac.uk/ iubmb/enzyme/).
+At first mention, the names of enzymes should be supplied with the commission number (EC number) in brackets according to the classification of the International Union of Biochemistry and Molecular Biology (IUBMB) (http://www.chem.qmul.ac.uk/iubmb/enzyme/).
 Also provide a publication reference for the methodology used in commercial kits.

 Names of inorganic and organic compounds should conform to the nomenclature of the International Union of Pure and Applied Chemistry (IUPAC) (http://www.chem.qmul.ac.uk/iupac/).